How Bad Are Withdrawals From Spice?

 - “By the time I quit, spice had become like doing heroin.” – Kris

-While it is horrible to have to go through withdrawals, it is absolutely necessary in order to be free of herbal incense addiction forever.
+While it is horrible to have to go through these withdrawals, it is absolutely necessary in order to be free of herbal incense addiction.

-If you are the one experiencing the withdrawal, just remember it is only temporary.
-Smoking more fake pot will only delay the process and will make all of the time you went through the withdrawal absolutely pointless.
+If you are the person experiencing the withdrawal, just remember it is only temporary.
+Smoking more will only delay the process and will make all of the time you went through the withdrawal absolutely pointless.
 The faster you get through it, the closer you will be to quitting the drug.

 Take it from me, I was able to quit smoking incense.